mirkobunse/ComfyCommons.jl/index.md

 Julia modules provide a way to encapsule functionality that can be reused on multiple occasions.
-Having explored your data, it is often useful to mature your explorations (selection, aggregation, plotting,...) into a module.
+Having explored your data, it is often useful to mature your explorations (selection, aggregation, plotting,...) into a module for later reuse.
-Some things like common low-level aggregations for multiple data sources or setting your preferred defaults for plots can even be reused across projects.

 Therefore: